practical-scheme/setup-gauche/README.md

 This action downloads and installs [Gauche](https://practical-scheme.net/gauche/), so that your subsequent workflow can use it.

-Currently it only works on Linux (Debian, Ubuntu) platform.
+Currently it only works on Linux (Debian, Ubuntu) and OSX platforms.
 GDBM library is also installed, so that `dbm.gdbm` is available.

 # Usage